technion046195/technion_046195_2020_spring/_workshops/workshop_04/workshop_04.md

 ### Model

-In this case the model is in fact all possible solutions which is any set of $K$ 2D points.
+In this case the model is in fact all possible solutions which is any set of $$K$$ 2D points.

 ### Learning Method: K-Means